Yoni Bloch: Music career

 His first album Ulay Ze Ani ("Maybe It's Me") was released in 2004.
 Most of the songs were published earlier in the website Bama Hadasha.
 The musical style of the album is melodic rock, and the songs moved from rhythmical songs to calm and quiet ones.
 The songs were written in a humorous ambiance, which was expressed either in the lyrics or in the melody.
 Most of the songs were written by Barak Feldman and composed by Bloch.

 Bloch also wrote songs for TV shows, TV realities and plays.

 In June 2007 Bloch released his second album Hergelim Ra'im ("Bad Habits").
-Also in this album there's his cover to the ballad "Annabel-Lee" written by Edgar Allan Poe, and was translated to Hebrew by Ze'ev Jabotinsky.
+In this album there's his cover to the ballad "Annabel-Lee" written by Edgar Allan Poe, and was translated to Hebrew by Ze'ev Jabotinsky.

 Bloch was a guest judge on the 5th season of the Israeli version of American Idol - "Kochav Nolad".

-On November 19, 2008 Bloch released his third album Al Mi Ani Oved ("Who am I fooling"), and attached to it a movie that is made of clips to all the songs of the album.
+On November 19, 2008, Bloch released his third album Al Mi Ani Oved ("Who am I fooling"), and attached to it a movie that is made of clips to all the songs of the album.
 In the movie Bloch dies from a broken heart.
 The album was written after a hard break up of Bloch and his unknown girlfriend, in most of the songs at first there's a tranquil atmosphere and towards the end it becomes a rock song.